aras62/vision-based-prediction/datasets/task_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Delaitre_2010_BMVC,
+@InProceedings{Gu_2018_CVPR,
-    author = "Delaitre, V. and Laptev, I. and Sivic, J.", title = "Recognizing Human Actions In Still Images: A Study Of Bag-Of-Features And Part-Based Representations", booktitle = "BMVC",
+    author = "Gu, Chunhui and Sun, Chen and Ross, David A and Vondrick, Carl and Pantofaru, Caroline and Li, Yeqing and Vijayanarasimhan, Sudheendra and Toderici, George and Ricco, Susanna and Sukthankar, Rahul and others", title = "Ava: A Video Dataset Of Spatio-Temporally Localized Atomic Visual Actions", booktitle = "CVPR",
-    year = "2010"
+    year = "2018"
 }
 </pre>
 </details>